-1. Preheat your oven to 190°C/375°F/gas 5.
-Wash your squash then carefully cut it in half.
-Use a spoon to scoop out the seeds.
+Halve the squash and scoop out the seeds.
 Pick through them and save a small handful, discarding the rest and picking off all the fleshy pulp.
 Add them to a small pan with a lug of olive oil and fry until golden.
 Keep to one side.

-5. Meanwhile, make your dressing.
-Add the mustard, extra virgin olive oil and lemon juice to a bowl or mortar and mix well.
+Meanwhile, make the dressing.
+Add the mustard, 6 tablespoons of extra virgin olive oil and the lemon juice to a bowl or mortar and mix well.
 Have a little taste and check the seasoning then put aside.

 With a really sharp knife, slice the beef up as thinly as you can without hacking it up or ruining it!
 Go thicker to do it nicely if you need to.
 Use the back of a knife to carefully flatten out each slice of beef, then transfer them to a large platter.

 Sprinkle with a little salt, as the seasoning won’t have got through to the centre of the beef.
 Arrange the squash pieces over the top, then crumble over the roasted chestnuts and scatter over the seeds.

 Drizzle everything with a bit dressing (save any leftovers for another day), then lightly dress the salad leaves and pop these on the top.
 Take it to the table with a block of Parmesan for shaving over.